toolleeo/cli-apps/README.md

 * [presenterm](https://github.com/mfontanini/presenterm) - A terminal slideshow tool.
 * [pysentation](https://github.com/mimseyedi/pysentation) - pysentation is a CLI for displaying Python presentations.
 * [qpdf](https://github.com/qpdf/qpdf) - QPDF: A content-preserving PDF document transformer that allows performing several types of operations on PDF files, such as splitting, merging, etc.
-* [sc-im](https://github.com/andmarti1424/sc-im) - Spreadsheet Calculator Improvised -- An ncurses spreadsheet program for terminal.
+* [sc-im](https://github.com/andmarti1424/sc-im) - (Spreadsheet Calculator Improvised) - an `ncurses` spreadsheet program for terminal.
 It is rich in functionalities, but the syntax of functions and other details are different from the common spreadsheets such as Excel and Calc, making difficult to "re-cycle" existing knowledge on these programs to work proficiently with sc-im.
 Nevertheless, a nice piece of software."
 * [sent](https://tools.suckless.org/sent/) - Simple plain-text presentation tool.
 * [Slideck](https://github.com/piotrmurach/slideck) - Present Markdown-powered slide decks in the terminal.
 * [Slides](https://github.com/maaslalani/slides) - Terminal based presentation tool.
 * [Teapot](https://www.syntax-k.de/projekte/teapot/) - Compact ncurses-based spreadsheet with original syntax, 3D-style and built-in functions.
-* [tpp](http://www.ngolde.de/tpp.html) - (text presentation program) a ncurses Ruby program that allows producing nice text-based presentation with simple markup language.
+* [tpp](http://www.ngolde.de/tpp.html) - (text presentation program) - a ncurses Ruby program that allows producing nice text-based presentation with simple markup language.

 ## <a name="online"></a>Online search and resources